X Factor (Romanian TV series): Auditions

-The filming begins at this stage.
-The acts who got a phone call from the producers after the pre-auditions are invited to take part in the actual auditions with the judges and a live audience.
-They sing one or two songs and then the judges vote.
-These who got through will participate in Eliminations.
+The filming began at this stage.
+The acts who got a phone call from the producers after the pre-auditions were invited to take part in the actual auditions with the judges and a live audience.
+They sang one or two songs and then the judges vote.
+These who got through would participate in Eliminations.

 Eliminations

 Originally known as Bootcamp.
-Each act who received at least two yeses from the judges during the auditions takes part in the Eliminations stage, which lasts for two days.
-Here the contestants are allocated to their categories.
-Each category sings one song and then the judges decides who leaves the competition and who stays in the selection process.
-Remaining acts have to prepare with a help of the vocal coaches one chosen song that they will perform in front of the panel.
-Then the judges choose five acts from each category that will get through to the Judges' houses stage.
-Now both the judges and the contestants find out which judge will be mentoring which category.
+Each act who received at least two yeses from the judges during the auditions took part in the Eliminations stage, which lasted for two days.
+Here the contestants were allocated to their categories.
+Each category sang one song and then the judges decides who left the competition and who stayed in the selection process.
+Remaining acts had to prepare with a help of the vocal coaches one chosen song that they performed in front of the panel.
+Then the judges chose five acts from each category that got through to the Judges' houses stage.
+Both the judges and the contestants found out which judge would be mentoring which category.

 Judges' houses

-This stage lasts for two days.
-The acts visit their mentors' homes.
-Each judge picks up a guest judge who will help him.
-Each contestant sings one song.
-Then the mentor and the person who helps him decide which three acts will take part in the live shows in the studio.
+This stage lasted for two days.
+The acts visited their mentors' homes.
+Each judge pciked up a guest judge who would help them.
+Each contestant sang one song.
+Then the mentor and the guest judge decided which three acts would take part in the live shows in the studio.

-In season four, these stages of the competition are being replaced by a new stage called "The Six-Chair Challenge", first introduced in the US version of the series.
+In season four, these stages of the competition were replaced by a new stage called "The Six-Chair Challenge", first introduced in the US version of the series.
 After the Six-chair challenge, each mentor had six contestants for the Duels.
 The contestants were not told who they were up against until the day of the Duels.
 Each contestant sang a song of their own choice, back to back, and each duel concluded with the respective mentor eliminating one of the two contestants; the three winners for each mentor advanced to the Live shows.

 Wildcard

-A new element was added in season 4; mentors were given one "steal", allowing each mentor to select one individual who were eliminated during the Bootcamp by another mentor.
+A new element was added in season 4; mentors were given one "steal", allowing each mentor to select one individual who was eliminated during the Bootcamp by another mentor.